TsarFox/hypodermic/README.md

 memory is far more complicated than calling mmap(2) on the file.

-The second iteration also involves injecting code into the inferior process, but instead maps the Linux runtime linker into memory.
-This is difficult, as it means mapping it the way the kernel would.
-This involves injecting auxiliary vectors onto the stack in an attempt to trick it into loading the desired libraries.
+The second iteration also involves injecting code into the inferior process, but instead maps the Linux runtime linker into memory, if it is not already there, and utilizes the internal _dl_open routine.
+This is difficult, as it means mapping it the way the kernel would to ensure proper initialization of the RTLD.

 ## Important Resources